databricks/terraform-provider-databricks/docs/resources/user.md

 * `allow_instance_pool_create` -  (Optional) Allow the user to have [instance pool](instance_pool.md) create privileges.
 Defaults to false.
 More fine grained permissions could be assigned with [databricks_permissions](permissions.md#Instance-Pool-usage) and [instance_pool_id](permissions.md#instance_pool_id) argument.
 * `databricks_sql_access` - (Optional) This is a field to allow the group to have access to [Databricks SQL](https://databricks.com/product/databricks-sql) feature in User Interface and through [databricks_sql_endpoint](sql_endpoint.md).
 * `active` - (Optional) Either user is active or not.
 True by default, but can be set to false in case of user deactivation with preserving user assets.
+* `force` - (Optional) Ignore `cannot create user: User with username X already exists` errors and implicitly import the specific user into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.

 ## Attribute Reference